 It was a grim satisfaction to Eowyn in her sadness to have a reason to keep a sword.
 Boromir ordered traveling clothing to be made for her that was women's dress, but also in a warrior's style.

 What happened across the river in on the field of Cormallen was rest and healing, and waiting for ample time for the news to spread so the proper actions could be made with the proper witnesses.

 After many days of strengthening sleep, Frodo woke to find Gandalf beside him.
-When the wizard told him Sam was there, Frodo thought he had gone beyond the circles of the world.
-His own death was of no matter for him, for his remorse was great.
-But Sam had done no wrong and deserved no punishment.
-“I killed him -- ” Frodo confessed, bitter tears flowing from his eyes.
-“I failed you.”
+He thought he had gone beyond the circles of the world.
+Therefore, when the wizard told him Sam was there his remorse was great.
+His own death was of no matter for him, but Sam had done no wrong and deserved no punishment.
+"I killed him -- " Frodo confessed, bitter tears flowing from his eyes.
+"I failed you."